graphdeco-inria/gaussian-splatting/README.md

 python metrics.py -m <path to trained model> # Compute error metrics on renderings
 ```

 If you want to evaluate our pre-trained models, you will have to download the corresponding source data sets and indicate their location to ```render.py``` with an additional ```--source_path/-s``` flag.
+Note: The pre-trained models were created with the release codebase.
+This code base has been cleaned up and includes bugfixes, hence the metrics you get from evaluating them will differ from those in the paper.
 ```shell
 python render.py -m <path to pre-trained model> -s <path to COLMAP dataset>
 python metrics.py -m <path to pre-trained model>
 ```
-The pre-trained models were created with the release codebase.
-This code base has been cleaned up and includes bugfixes, hence the metrics you get from evaluating them will differ from those in the paper.

 <details>
 <summary><span style="font-weight: bold;">Command Line Arguments for render.py</span></summary>